JonnoB/enhance_ocod/README.md

 In order to run these scripts you must download several opensource datasets produced by the UK government.
 Please see the paper's data section in the method for details.

+# Citing this dataset

+If you use this dataset please cite

+XXXX

+# OGL notices

+- Contains HM Land Registry data © Crown copyright and database right 2021.
+This data is licensed under the Open Government Licence v3.0.
+- Contains OS data © Crown copyright and database right 2022
+- Contains Royal Mail data © Royal Mail copyright and database right 2022
+- Source: Office for National Statistics licensed under the Open Government Licence v.3.0